UCLComputerScience/pgta/faq.md

 The department’s teaching depends on the support of excellent PGTAs, in particular for undergraduate courses.
 Please try to economize on this short and valuable resource.

-TODO: Should we add more detail about the amount of time allowed for marking, prep etc?
+A guideline is found [here](https://github.com/UCLComputerScience/pgta/blob/gh-pages/hours.html).

-### How many hours can a PGTA work?
+### How many hours should I work as PGTA?

-Research Associates (RA) are *contractually required* and Research students (PhD and EngD) are *strongly encouraged* to TA as part of their duties.
+As Research Associates (RA), you are *contractually required* to do contribute 40 hours.

+All Research students (PhD and EngD) are *strongly encouraged* to TA as part of their duties.

+### How many can a PGTA work?

 PGTAs are employed as members of staff on short-term contracts.

 They cannot work more than 180 hours/year or 6 hours/week as per the Postgraduate Teaching Assistant Code of Practice.

 Their FTE will be determined by the total amount of hours worked, and will be calculated based upon the current term dates, i.e. if someone is allocated 100 hours and the term is 10 weeks their FTE will be calculated over the 10 week